karayabin/universe-snapshot/universe/Ling/LingTalfi/doc/api/Ling/LingTalfi/Util/SubscribersUtil/updateSubscribersDependenciesAndCommit.md

 ================

-public [SubscribersUtil::updateSubscribersDependenciesAndCommit](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Util/SubscribersUtil/updateSubscribersDependenciesAndCommit.md)(string $appDir, string $planetDot) : void
+public [SubscribersUtil::updateSubscribersDependenciesAndCommit](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Util/SubscribersUtil/updateSubscribersDependenciesAndCommit.md)(string $appDir, string $planetDot, ?array $options = []) : void

 Updates the planets which depend on the given planetDot.
 By update, I mean increment the version number and push them using my kpp shortcut.

+Available options are:
+- force: bool=false.
+If true, the subscribers planet will be commit no matter what.